TESOBE/public-apis/README.md

-# Public APIs for Australia
+# Public APIs for Hackathons

-A list of free JSON APIs that can be used during the Improving Lives of Australians Hackathon in Sydney / Melbourne August 11-13th, 2017. http://improvinglifewithdata.com.au/
+Please see here a list of public and free APIs and dataset that you can use together with the Open Bank Project Sandbox to enrich your apps.

 Kudos to [Toddmotto](https://github.com/toddmotto) for initiating this list.